 Hello, my name is Anne Morten and I have had the pleasure of being the Headteacher since September 2010.
 I started my teaching career in Singapore, a zillion years ago.
 I also taught in Liverpool and St Helens and learned to appreciate football.
-Seven years ago, I moved to this wonderful city.
+Ten years ago, I moved to this wonderful city.
 I like the diverse culture in Cambridge and Ridgefield and enjoy finding out about life in other countries.
 My husband and I enjoy walking in open, remote spaces, which are preferably flat and close to the sea.
 We also enjoy going to concerts with our two daughters, Sian and Rahel.

 - English Coordinator